 I have been working with Professor Nikil Dutt at UC Irvine since 2013.
 My research focuses on managing resources at runtime for diverse workloads executing on many-core and heteregeneous systems.
 My work balances multiple objectives (e.g., performance, energy efficiency) by monitoring workload behavior and operating conditions at runtime, and configuring the system appropriately.
 Decisions are made by utilizing adaptive policies and self-awareness.
 During my thesis work I focused on the memory subsystem and heterogeneous multiprocessors, but have expanded to include SoCs and IoT networks.
 I am interested in applying my resource management techniques to networks of smart devices and beyond.

 Projects I am currently involved in are listed below.
-For more detail, you can see my research statement.
+For more detail, you can see my research vision.

 MARS consists of a toolchain for creating resource managers that allows users to easily compose models and policies that interact in a hierarchy defined by the granularity of the actuations performed in the system.
 MARS is implemented and evaluated on top of a real Linux-based platform.
 Furthermore, MARS also provides an offline simulation infrastructure for fast prototyping of policies and large-scale or long-term policy evaluation.